JaneliaSciComp/Ax/README.md

 Pixels from all .ax files with the specified base file name are combined by ax2() to create a single list of bounding boxes.

-To test the accuracy first manually annotote the raw data to create human_voc.txt, and then use groundtruth() to compute Ax's false alarm and miss rate:
+To test the accuracy first manually annotate the raw data (with e.g. [Tempo](https://github.com/JaneliaSciComp/tempo)) to create human_voc.txt, and then use groundtruth() to compute Ax's false alarm and miss rate:

     >>[miss, false_alarm, ~, ~, ~]=groundtruth('human_voc.txt', 'rawdata-out<TIMESTAMP>/voc.txt', [])

-The parameter space can be searched for the set which minimizes errors using the script in optimize_parameters.m
+The parameter space can be searched for the set which minimizes errors using the script in optimize_parameters.m (forthcoming).

 Jobs can be batched to a cluster of computers which uses the Sun Grid Engine scheduler as follows: